-That’s almost three and a half new oil tanker transits per day, or 24 per week.
+That’s almost three new oil tanker transits per day.

-A New Canadian Pipeline Will Increase Crude Oil Exports by 1 Million Barrels Per Day
+A New Canadian Pipeline Would Increase Crude Oil Exports by 1 Million Barrels Per Day

-Canada has put forth a plan to expedite permitting for major projects, including ports, pipelines and transportation infrastructure, that puts endangered species and marine ecosystems at risk.
+Canada has put forth a plan to expedite permitting for major projects, including this and other pipelines, ports, and transportation infrastructure, that puts endangered species and marine ecosystems at risk.

 This is especially concerning for the critically endangered Southern Resident killer whales – a population that is made up of 74 individuals and that has been struggling to successfully reproduce over the last decade due to environmental threats including ship strikes, pollution, and climate change.

-Friends estimates an additional 730 vessel transits per year through the Salish Sea from this pipeline project alone, based on the assumption that it this project will be able to fully load one Suezmax oil tanker per day.
+Friends estimates an additional 730 oil tanker transits per year through the Salish Sea from this pipeline project alone, based on the assumption that this pipeline will be able to load one Suezmax oil tanker per day.

 More Trans Mountain Pipeline Expansions